l74d/scoping/README.md

 ## Usage

- Other than PyPI,
-simply download scoping.py to where your main script is to use the package.
+ Other than installing from PyPI the usual way, you can also directly download scoping.py to where your main script is to use the package.

 To start a scoped block (where the variables created in the block is to be deleted after the block) use

     with scoping():
         ....

-Within a block, you can selectively let a variable leak through to the outer scope (as in the traditional behavior in Python) by passing the name to
+Within a block, you can selectively let a variable leak through to the outer scope (as in the traditional behavior in Python) by passing the name (as a string) to

     scoping.keep()

-as a string.
 If you are only after using the library, just consider scoping and scoping.keep as some kind of quasi-keywords rather than real classes/objects.